 - hs[index]: produces a reference to the header at the specified position within the stack; if hs is an l-value, the result is also an l-value.
 The header may be invalid.
-Some architectures may impose the constraint that the index expression evaluates to a compile-time known value.
-Accessing a header stack hs with an index less than 0 or greater than hs.size results in an undefined value. - hs.size: produces a 32-bit unsigned integer that returns the size of the header stack (a compile-time constant). - assignment from a header stack hs into another stack requires the stacks to have the same types and sizes.
+Some implementations may impose the constraint that the index expression evaluates to a compile-time known value.
+A P4 compiler must give an error if an index value that is a compile-time constant is out of range. - Accessing a header stack hs with an index less than 0 or greater than hs.size results in an undefined value.
+See Section 8.22 for more details. - hs.size: produces a 32-bit unsigned integer that returns the size of the header stack (a compile-time constant). - assignment from a header stack hs into another stack requires the stacks to have the same types and sizes.
 All components of hs are copied, including its elements and their validity bits, as well as nextIndex.